 Illustration of Personalised Learning

-To develop students' Standard Australian English (SAE) language proficiency as they learn how to use vocabulary to construct a literary narrative.
+To develop her students' SAE language proficiency as they learn how to construct a narrative text.

-General Capability: Critical and creative thinking Organising element: Empathise with others Level: 3
+General Capability: Critical and creative thinking Organising element: Transfer knowledge into new contexts Level: 2

-EAL/D learning progression: Speaking, Listening, Reading, Writing Learning phase: 3, 4, 5, 6
+EAL/D learning progression: Speaking, Listening, Writing Learning phase: F, 1, 2

 Plan from age-equivalent learning area content:

-The teacher plans from Year 3 English content to develop a teaching and learning program to explore descriptive language and develop students’ language proficiency to create narrative texts.
+The teacher plans from Year 1 English content to develop a teaching and learning program to develop students’ language proficiency to create both written and spoken narrative texts.

 Align individual learning goals with age-equivalent content to personalise the learning:

-Teacher draws of material in the EAL/D Teacher Resource to personalise the learning of her students.
+Teacher draws on material in the EAL/D teacher resource to personalise the learning of her students: